tjschuck/rake-compiler-dev-box/README.md

 That's it!
 Go grab a cup of coffee, though -- it can take a couple of minutes to build the first time.

+### Increase Default CPU and Memory Settings

+The base image (`hashicorp/precise64`) has **2** CPUs and **384** MB of RAM by default.
+However, the VM will run compilers and compilers require a lot of resources.
+If you can allocate more resources of your computer to the virtual machine, it is recommended to do so.
+Run:

+    $ vagrant halt

+When the VM is shut down, open your virtualizer's management utility, find the **rake-compiler-dev-box_default_9999999999999_99999** machine, and maximize its number of processors and memory size.
+Then start it again:

+    $ vagrant up

 ## Building Your Native Gems

 Once you have your gem ready to package, clone or move your repo into the same directory as the rake-compiler-dev-box: